 Global Child Health Pathway

-The Global Child Health Residency Pathway is designed to engage and inspire residents to seek post-residency opportunities and training in the field of global health.
-As a participant in the Global Health Pathway, your residency will be tailored to provide ample opportunities to go abroad while equipping you with the skills to design, create, build, and sustain viable international programs while becoming leaders in the field of global health medicine.
+The Global Child Health Pathway is designed to engage and inspire residents to seek post-residency opportunities and training in the field of global health.
+As a participant in the Global Child Health Pathway, your residency will be tailored to provide ample opportunities to go abroad while equipping you with the skills to design, create, build, and sustain viable international programs while becoming leaders in the field of global health medicine.
 Our program is fully integrated into the categorical pediatric residency program.
-As a Global Health Pathway resident, you will complete your pediatric residency in the standard three years, (and meet all of the existing ABP and ACGME requirements) but will participate in at least two global health rotations.
+As a Global Child Health Pathway resident, you will complete your pediatric residency in the standard three years (meeting existing ABP and ACGME requirements) but will participate in at least two global health rotations.
 You will also take part in the Global Child Health curriculum, journal clubs, and complete a global health project.
 Our global health program has six target sites in the United States and abroad where our faculty, fellows, and residents pursue planned or ongoing projects.
-As a Global Health Pathway resident, you are permitted to participate in other international opportunities beyond our six target sites that fit your personal interest and career goals.
+As a Global Child Health Pathway resident, you are permitted to participate in other international opportunities beyond our six target sites that fit your personal interest and career goals.

 Learn more about the curriculum for the Global Child Health Program.Download a three-year breakdown of the Global Health Track.